 - Melt butter in a large stockpot over medium high heat.

-- Add in the garlic, onions, celery, and carrots.
+- Add in the garlic, onions, celery, corn, and carrots.

 - Cook until veggies are tender, about 5 minutes.